itsmedexter/HTML_CSS_site/README.md

-# Project Title
-Portofolio Homework 1
+# HTML, CSS, practice site

 A view on how I would code up a snapshot of a website done using css and html in VSCode.